Shopify/polaris-viz/CREATING_RELEASES.md

   **Note:** Ensure your version includes the `-beta` suffix.
 This is how [Shipit dictates](https://github.com/Shopify/shipit-engine/blob/master/lib/snippets/publish-lerna-independent-packages#L7-L12) a beta release.

 - Push your branch to GitHub with the newly created tags using `git push origin <branch> --follow-tags`
 - Create a temporary stack in Shipit that points to your dev branch.
-Set the Branch to your PR/feature branch and update the Environment to something specific to your feature (e.g. test-cool-feature)
+Set the branch to your PR/feature branch and update the environment to something specific to your feature (e.g. test-cool-feature)
   ![Create Shipit Stack](../images/shipit-stack.png)

 - Hit the Deploy button on your Publish commit in Shipit to publish your beta release to npm